 Sl.
-No Project Phase/Activity Potential Impacts Proposed Mitigation Measures Responsibility 11.1 addition, provisions of the "Central Electricity Authority (Measures Relating to Safety and Electric Supply) Regulations 2010" would be adhered to.
-11.2 Injury/ mortality from emergency situation Induction training to all the new employee and six monthly refresher training for substation O&M staff would be organised.
-JUSNL Subdivision Office 12 Community health and safety Injury/ mortality to public Preparation of fire emergency action plan and training given to staff on implementing emergency action plan JUSNL Subdivision Office Integrity of compound wall would be maintained all time JUSNL Subdivision Office
+No. Project Phase /Activity Potential Impacts Proposed Mitigation Measures Responsibility 10.1.i Occupational health and safety of staff Injury/ mortality to staff during O&M work During the testing and charging of electrical lines and substation, electricity insulating protective equipment like footwear (ISO 20345: 2004 Part-2), rubber gloves (IS 4770: 1991) would be provided to workers.
+In addition, provisions of the "Central Electricity Authority (Measures Relating to Safety and Electric Supply) Regulations 2010" would be adhered to.
+JUSNL Subdivision Office 10.1.ii Induction training to all the new employee and six monthly refresher training for substation O&M staff would be organized.
+JUSNL Subdivision Office 10.2 Injury/ mortality from emergency situation Preparation of fire emergency action plan and training given to staff on implementing emergency action plan JUSNL Subdivision Office 13 Community health and safety Injury/ mortality to public Integrity of compound wall would be maintained all time JUSNL Subdivision Office